seangpachareonsub/honne/README.md

 * Login & register page
 * Initial set up page (location, sex, D.O.B, question selections)
 * User profile page with three subpages:
-  - User settings/preference page
+  - User settings/preferences page
   - Media page to add photos to profile
   - Bio page for users to write about themselves
 * Swipe page, users answer others questions and see if they match or not
 * Message page, displays conversation list and recent matches
-* Private coversation page to talk to other users
+* Private conversation page to talk to other users
 * Explore page allowing users to see who is around them
 * Two modal pop ups, one for when matching with someone new and another for account deletion

-The application's main colour palette is a mixture of off white and purple.
-The aim was to keep the design to a minimal and using off white gave the impression of a clean and sleek look.
-The purple contrasted this towards the overall design and is often associated with nobility, ambition and peace.
+The application's main colour palette is a mixture of off-white and purple.
+The aim was to keep the design to a minimum and using off-white gave the impression of a clean and sleek look.
+The purple gave a contrast towards the overall design and is often associated with nobility, ambition and peace.

 There are four main pages of the application, all of which are accessible through the navigation bar.

 #### Swipe page

 The app runs on the concept that users are matched based on how many answers are correctly given to another's collection of questions.
 With this in mind, the concept adds a gaming element to the functionality.
-Users are able to immediately gauge a sense of other user's personality while keeping the standard of aspects of dating apps i.e. picture, star sign, distance and age being shown.
+Users are able to immediately gauge a sense of other user's personality while keeping the standard aspects of dating apps i.e. picture, star sign, distance and age being shown.

 The swipe page is split into a number of different steps: